alinarezrangel/build/docs/make.md

 The `build.lua` library comes with a clone of the classic `make` program called `build.make`.
-This program implements a `make`-like [DSL](https://en.wikipedia.org/wiki/Domain-specific_language) that is mostly compatible with a subset of `make`.
+This program implements a `make`-like [DSL](https://en.wikipedia.org/wiki/Domain-specific_language) that is mostly compatible with a subset of GNU Make.

 ## Basic usage ##